micharbet/CLE/TipsAndTweaks.md

 ### Show previous working directory in prompt
 `cle p3 '(%vOLDPWD) \w %>'
-You will see where have you been before most recent 'cd something'.
-Try to issue `cd -` or simple `-` to switch between PWD and OLDPWD.
+You will see where have you been before recent 'cd something'.
+Try to issue `cd -` or simple `-` to swap between PWD and OLDPWD.

 ### GIT branch in prompt?
+Insert module 'git' and its function 'gicwb', then:
-`cle p3 '\w%cy:$([ -d .git -o -d ../.git ] && git symbolic-ref --short HEAD) %cW%>'` Simply executes `git symbolic-ref --short HEAD` whenever there is .git directory underneath.
+`cle p3 '\w%cy:$(gicwb) %cW%>'`
+Simply executes `git symbolic-ref --short HEAD` whenever there is .git directory underneath.
 Note, this is not CLE feature!
 Pure bash is able to execute commands if there is something like PS1='string $(the_command) other string'